Regulations of the 7th Seifert Competition, Kraków, Poland, June 17-20, 2026

 8. Online streaming and recording

-All participants qualified for the Competition shall grant the Organiser the right and permission to use the artistic performances of the works performed by the participants during the rehearsals, auditions and the gala concert in the following fields of exploitation: recording and online broadcasting of the auditions, audio/video streaming in real time, recording and rebroadcasting on Polish state television, as well as the production of promotional materials, archiving all the auditions and the audio/video recording of the gala concert.
+All participants qualified for the Competition shall grant the Organiser the right and permission to use the artistic performances of the works performed by the participants during the rehearsals, auditions and the gala concert in the following fields of exploitation: recording and online broadcasting of the auditions, audio/video streaming in real time, recording and rebroadcasting on Polish state television, as well as the production of promotional materials, archiving all the auditions and the audio/video recording of the competition.

 9. Final Provisions